 - Training will be presented annually at fall orientation for all new employees and for returning staff, faculty and new students.

 - The Office of Human Resources will make arrangements to have the training presented to those who were unable to participate in the fall orientation.

 - The Infection control Officer will collect compliance and quality monitoring data including:

 - Analysis of reported exposures to communicable diseases.

-- A bi-annual quality and compliance report will be made by the Infection Control Officer to the Safety Committee.
+- A bi-annual quality and compliance report will be made by the Infection Control Officer to the Safety and Disaster Committee.

-- The Infection Control Program will be re-evaluated at least semi-annually by the Safety Committee to ensure that the program is appropriate and effective.
+- The Infection Control Program will be re-evaluated at least semiannually by the Safety and Disaster Committee to ensure that the program is appropriate and effective.

-- In addition, the Infection Control Program will be re-evaluated as needed to reflect any significant changes in assigned tasks or procedures; in medical knowledge related to infection control; or in regulatory matters.
+- The Infection Control Program will be re-evaluated as needed to reflect any significant changes in assigned tasks or procedures; in medical knowledge related to infection control; or in regulatory matters.